ideless/run_command.nvim/README.md

 - Keep a history of previously executed commands and their results.
 - Use Telescope to select and run commands from your command history.
 - Configurable terminal settings.
+- Basic support for persistent history of commands.

 ## Installation